noclip-gg/tutorials/Steam Group.md

 ## Final product

 If you have done everything correctly, on the front of your forum page there should be a widget on the right hand side showing the members and description of your group, along side a link to your Steam group.

+---

+## Support

+If you encounter any problems with the Steam group widget or wish to get some assistance please ask in our Discord [here](https://physgun.com/discord).